apache/maven-site/content/markdown/guides/mini/guide-multiple-subprojects-4.md

 ### Sorting subprojects

-Because subprojects within a multi-project setup build can depend on each other, it is important that the reactor sorts all the projects in a way that guarantees each project is built before it is required.
+Because subprojects within a multi-project build can depend on each other, it is important that the reactor sorts all the projects in a way that guarantees each project is built before it is required.

 The following relationships are honoured when sorting projects: